 SEC 44AE –

-SEC 44AE allows the assessees who owns not more than ten goods carriage at any time during the previous year and who is engaged in the business of plying, hiring or leasing of the goods carriage.
+SEC 44AE allows the assessees who own not more than ten goods carriage at any time during the previous year and who is engaged in the business of plying, hiring or leasing of the carriage of the goods.

-The income from such business chargeable to tax under Sec 44AE shall be deemed to be an amount equal to Rs 7500/- for each goods carriage for every month or part of the month during which the goods carriage is owned by the assessee in the Previous Year or an amount actually earned by the assessee from the goods carriage, whichever is higher.
+The income from such business chargeable to tax under Sec 44AE shall be deemed to be an amount equal to Rs 7500/- for each goods carriage for every month or part of the month during which the carriage of the goods is owned by the assessee in the Previous Year or an amount actually earned by the assessee from the carriage of the goods, whichever is higher.